Ravikant2003/QA-Answering/README.md

 # QA-Answering

 So, I have used this dataset : https://www.kaggle.com/datasets/praneshmukhopadhyay/amazon-questionanswer-dataset?select=single_qna.csv
-My Finetuned Model (1000 dataset trained ) :https://drive.google.com/drive/folders/1xpFqsN6r9PjTC7j0gvGdbtUm_Kgreyxj?usp=sharing
+My Finetuned Model (1000 data and the 50k data trained dataset ) :https://drive.google.com/drive/folders/1xpFqsN6r9PjTC7j0gvGdbtUm_Kgreyxj?usp=sharing
 MY Video for this project's working: https://youtu.be/3aLQu_h9INw

 Use the requirements.txt file to install all the required packages.